ircNewBie/bong/README.md

 </p>

 <p>
-I am a Backend Developer and a Software QA/Tester from the Philippines.
+I am a Backend Developer and a Software QA/Tester.
    I love to explore new learning horizons especially in areas of:
   <li>
           Data Science, Big Data & Analytics.